MicrosoftDocs/win32/desktop-src/winmsg/using-window-classes.md

 ---
-Description: This topic has a code example that shows how to register a local window and use it to create a main window. ms.assetid: ea9e36c9-b10d-441e-b1b5-1ab93e009e1d
+description: This topic has a code example that shows how to register a local window and use it to create a main window. ms.assetid: ea9e36c9-b10d-441e-b1b5-1ab93e009e1d
 title: Using Window Classes
 ms.topic: article